 - Meanwhile, preheat the oven to 425 degrees (convection).

-- Close the lid completely and bake, rotating the pan halfway through, until the loaf is light golden brown, about 30 minutes (on convection) to 45 minutes in a standard oven.
+- Close the lid completely and bake, rotating the pan halfway through, until the loaf is light golden brown (open the lid to check), about 30 minutes (on convection) to 45 minutes in a standard oven.
 Reduce the temperature to 350 degrees, re-close the lid, and continue baking another 25 to 30 minutes.

 - Transfer pan to a wire rack to cool for 10 minutes.
 (The bread should have a hollow sound when tapped on the bottom.
 If not, continue baking, covered, checking at 5-minute intervals, until the crust is deep golden brown.)